0xfbad/dotfiles/README.md

 ## cool stuff about this setup

 - DNS over HTTPS via dnscrypt-proxy (no local or ISP snooping)
-- OLEDmaxxing theme, everything is fully black
+- OLEDmaxxing theme, everything is fully black with catppuccin mocha mauve accent on every app that supports it
-- Hyprland with no gaps because i paid for my pixels and im going to use all of them
-- Noctalia bar with animations off for snappy response
+- Hyprland with niri-style scrolling layout by default (infinite horizontal columns, cycle column widths with Super+Alt+=/-, scroll viewport with Super+[/]), Super+\\ toggles back to dwindle
+- Modular desktop shell inspired by [Omarchy](https://github.com/basecamp/omarchy): waybar, mako notifications, walker launcher (clipboard history, calc, emoji, websearch all built in), swayosd for volume/brightness popups, hyprlock + hypridle for lock and auto-sleep
+- wlr-which-key on Super+D for quick actions (screenshots, recording, bluetui, impala wifi, lazydocker, hyprmon monitor config, volume mixer, dolphin)
+- Walker launcher on Super+Space with `$` prefix for clipboard history, `=` for calculator, `@` for websearch
+- Scratchpad workspace (Super+S), window groups (Super+G), pop-out float+pin (Super+O)
+- hyprdim auto-dims inactive windows so you can tell what's focused without borders, wl-clip-persist keeps clipboard alive after closing the source app
+- Monitor config lives in a mutable `monitors.conf` that gets sourced by the nix-managed config, so hyprmon TUI can save monitor layouts and they survive rebuilds
 - Wezterm + zellij (basically better tmux, sane config, built-in layouts)
 - Yazi for file browsing (more modern ranger with image previews)
-- Helix with LSPs for like 10 languages, nixd for NixOS/home-manager option completion
+- Helix with LSPs for like 10 languages, nixd for NixOS/home-manager option completion, harper for grammar checking in markdown and git commits, hyprls for hyprland config diagnostics
+- Git config with histogram diffs, colorMoved (highlights moved code differently from changed code), rerere (remembers how you resolved conflicts and auto-applies next time), verbose commits so you see the diff in your editor, push.autoSetupRemote so you never type --set-upstream again
+- `ff` function: fzf + bat preview, finds and opens files. `ga`/`gd` for git worktree add/remove. `fip`/`dip`/`lip` for SSH port forwarding
 - Atuin for shell history (searchable, syncs across machines if you want)
 - Zoxide instead of cd (learns your frequent dirs, `cd foo` jumps to ~/whatever/foo)
-- Starship prompt
+- Starship prompt with mauve accent, truncated directory, italic git branch
 - Bat instead of cat (syntax highlighting, git diff integration, batman for man pages)
 - Eza instead of ls (icons, git status, tree view)
 - Dust instead of du (visual disk usage bars, sorted by size)
+- Lazydocker for Docker TUI, bluetui and impala for bluetooth and wifi TUIs
 - Greetd login with system specs on screen (CPU, RAM, GPU, disk, IP)
-- Keybind cheat sheet popup on Super + Shift + ? via rofi
+- Keybind cheat sheet popup on Super+Shift+? via wezterm
-- wlr-which-key on Super + D for quick actions (screenshots, recording, volume mixer, file manager)
 - Wallpaper rotation from ~/dotfiles/wallpapers/, different image per monitor, shuffles every 30 minutes
 - Dolphin file manager with full catppuccin kdeglobals color scheme and Kvantum theming
 - Bibata cursor theme
-- Catppuccin mocha on everything that supports it (btop, gitui, yazi, helix, wezterm, zed, eza, bat)
 - Cowsay greeting that changes based on time of day
 - Some shell functions for quickly optimizing videos and images (`optimize-video`, `optimize-image`)
 - My more used cyber tools (nmap, burpsuite, ghidra, gdb+gef, pwntools, binwalk, imhex, etc)
 - Claude Code and opencode for slopmaxxing
-- Tealdeer for tldr pages
 - Comma via nix-index-database (i.e. `, supertuxkart` instead of `nix shell nixpkgs#supertuxkart`)
 - nh for nixos rebuilds, shows you a diff of what's changing before it applies
+- `rebuild` and `update` aliases run `nix flake check` (alejandra + statix) before applying so you never deploy broken config
 - nix-ld so you can run random binaries without the "interpreter not found" song and dance
 - Jujutsu (jj) alongside git, modern VCS with undo, auto-commit working copy, colocated with git repos
 - Ripdrag for dragging files out of the terminal into GUI apps